rwblokzijl/stablecoin-survey/paper.md

 # Introduction

+Without stablecoins payments in bitcoin are converted to USD immediately in order to reduce risk.
+Stablecoins allow you to hold and trade the crypto rather than having to rely on a fiat currency.

 # Earlier work

 Multiple

 # Collateralization (Pegging to Stable currencies)

+The most common way to stabilise a currency is to hold some form of collateral.
+This stabilises the price of the currency by allowing holders of the currency to always buy and sell at a set price.
+Traditionally pegs of a currency to either gold or another currency have been controlled by a regulating authority holding a reserve of the underlying asset.

+In the world of crypto,

 Not going into crypto pegged
 Pegged to bitcoin: WBTC(btc)